 Just like these films, I hope my blog posts will be fun and dynamic!

-I hope you’ll be many to follow the series on The Wonderful World of Cinema and, If you’re a newcomer to the Carry On world like me, you’ll make some discoveries, and be tempted to start your own exploration!
+I hope you’ll be many to follow the series on The Wonderful World of Cinema and, If you’re a newcomer to the Carry On World like me, that you’ll make some discoveries, and be tempted to start your own exploration!

 Stay tuned as the Carry On Sergeant review should be published soon!